dfelski/vscode-java/README.md

-# vscode-java
+# Visual Studio Code with OpenJDK 11
-Docker image for Visual Studio Code with preinstalled Java OpenJDK 11
+Docker image for Visual Studio Code with preinstalled OpenJDK 11